 Inlyta is supplied as tablets to be taken orally with or without food, usually twice per day.
 Doses are usually taken 12 hours apart with a full glass of water.
 Swallow the tablet whole; do not crush, split, chew, or dissolve this medication.
 Doing so will release all of the medication at once and can lead to negative side effects.

 Store this medication in a location that will not exceed 77°F (25°C).
 Store away from direct sunlight and moisture.
-Do not keep in a bathroom.
+Do not keep it in a bathroom.
 Keep out of reach of children and pets.
 Do not take expired medication.
 Dispose of expired or surplus medication responsibly, following the instructions of your healthcare professional.
 Do not flush medication down the toilet or sink.

 Common Side Effects